Croydon South, Victoria

-Croydon South has a small shopping strip, on the corner of Eastfield and Bayswater Roads, incorporating over 20 retail outlets and a post office.
-It is close to the foothills of Mount Dandenong and the Dandenong Ranges.
+Croydon South has two main retail areas, Eastfield Shopping Centre on the corner of Eastfield and Bayswater Roads, and Merrindale Shopping Centre on Dorset Road.
+Croydon South is close to the foothills of Mount Dandenong and the Dandenong Ranges.

 Croydon South Post Office opened on 1 February 1961 as the suburb was developed.

 Medical

 Croydon South has a medical centre located in the Merrindale Shopping Centre.
 Croydon South is also located 2.5 km from Maroondah Hospital.

 Sport

 The suburb has an Australian Rules football team, the South Croydon Bulldogs, who became the 2017 Division One premiers in the Eastern Football League.
 Croydon South has two cricket teams; South Croydon, based at Cheong Park and Eastfield, based at Benson Oval.
 Both the teams compete in the Ringwood District Cricket Association (RDCA).
 The South Croydon Youth Club (S.C.Y.C) Scorpions basketball club is also based at Cheong Park, offering basketball to local youth, age 6 to 18.
 There is also a netball team, SCYC Flames Inc Netball Club, which competes in the Lilydale-Yarra Valley Netball Association.
 Eastfield Park is also home to the Mountain District Horse and Pony Club, which is the oldest pony club in Victoria and now Australia.
 It was established in 1944 at Cheong Park and re-established at Eastfield Park in 1975.